whiteside-daniel/zohocrm-mcpserver/README.md

    - Close Claude Desktop completely
    - Reopen Claude Desktop
    - The MCP server will be automatically started when needed
+   - Try asking claude "is Zoho MCP is working?" or "help me authorize Zoho MCP Server"

 # Appendix - Available Tools